 Every Almost Heaven Sauna kit comes with all the pieces you need to assemble your sauna room, a heater, stones, a light, a bucket and ladle, and a combination thermometer-hygrometer.
 We also have some optional accessories that you can purchase to include with your order: backrests, leg rests, roof kits, magazine racks, wooden doors, sand timers, scented sauna oils, and more.
 You can inspect a full lineup of our options and accessories on the Accessories Page of our website.

 How difficult is assembly?

-You’re the one in charge of assembling your new sauna, but don’t let that worry you.
-We do as much of the work ahead of time that we can.
+You’re the one in charge of assembling your new sauna, although we do a lot of pre-assembly ahead of time.
 All of the panel, ceiling, bench and end sections are pre-assembled at the factory, and all of the holes are pre-drilled for your convenience.
 Generally two or three people can put a sauna together in just a handful of hours, so grab someone you love and have fun bonding over the building of your new sauna.
 A complete assembly manual comes with every sauna.

 What are the operational costs?

 The unit operates on an efficient 220v heater and draws no more than 40 amps of power.
 Furthermore, it only draws power when you use it.
 You turn on the heater, let it get nice and hot, use the sauna, and then shut off the heater when you’re finished.
 As a result, the operational costs are negligible under normal use, much like the cost of a clothes dryer or electric oven.

 How long will it take to heat up?